KittyGiraudel/SJSJ/README.md

 ### R

-* [Ramda](/glossary/RAMDA.md): a practical functional library for Javascript programmers.
+* [Ramda](/glossary/RAMDA.md): a practical functional library for JavaScript programmers.
 * [React](/glossary/REACT.md): a library developed and used at Facebook for building user interfaces.
 * [Redux](/glossary/REDUX.md): a predictable state container for apps.
 * [RxJS](/glossary/RXJS.md): a library for asynchronous programming using observable streams.